AntonZaets/redirect_resolver/README.md

 # redirect_resolver
-Application that resolving of HTTP redirects
+Application for resolving of HTTP redirects